Last updated on October 11, 2025

 #2.
 Wishclaw Talisman

 Wishclaw Talisman has become one of my favorite Commander cards.
 A Demonic Tutor you donate to another player is a powerful effect that opens avenues for bargaining and deals.
-It’s also a great Cube card for combo decks betting on their ability to close the game in a single turn or that their best cards are better than their opponents.
+It’s also a great Cube card for combo decks betting on their ability to close the game in a single turn, or hoping that their best cards are better than their opponents'.

 #1.
 Bolas’s Citadel

-Bolas's Citadel is an incredible black artifact.
+Bolas's Citadel, perhaps the best card that lets you play from the top of your library, is an incredible black artifact.
 Even putting the combos with Sensei's Divining Top and Aetherflux Reservoir aside, the value is obscene.
-You often pay ten or more life to cast four or five spells, giving yourself a solid lead.
+You often pay 10 or more life to cast four or five spells, giving yourself a solid lead.
 It’s a premium option for decks trying to cheat artifacts into play with cards like Tinker and Goblin Engineer.

 Wrap Up